 Every day in America tens of thousands of people are trafficked and sexually exploited.
 Millions more are bought, sold, and exploited worldwide.
-During a period in which we’ve made extraordinary political, economic, and social progress, why are so many people still being purchased like products?
+After decades of extraordinary political, economic, and social progress, why are so many people still being purchased like products?

 World Without Exploitation was created to confront that question.
 Our movement was born of a series of conversations among exploitation and trafficking survivors, human rights and gender justice advocates, artists, activists, and direct service providers.
 We’re united in the belief that we won’t end exploitation until we confront its root causes.
 We know that an injustice that goes unseen is an injustice that goes unchallenged.
 And challenging a world in which human beings are being trafficked and exploited is what World Without Exploitation is all about.